 Unless both parties have been able to work through the issues to the point where unconditional forgiveness is possible on both sides, the relationship will remain strained.

-I’m a big believer in always looking at our own role in conflicts and trying to understand how and where things have gone wrong in the past so we can do better next time.
 We need to try to understand what we can personally do differently and how we can be more effective at preventing stressful situations or conflicts in future.
-Perhaps there’s a difficult conversation we need to have to resolve an issue.
-Or maybe we need to work on our own preconceptions and judgements about other people and cultivate more loving acceptance within ourselves towards others.
+Perhaps there’s a difficult conversation you need to have to resolve an issue.
+Or maybe you need to work on your own preconceptions and judgements about other people and cultivate more loving acceptance within ourselves towards others.

 And yet sometimes we just need to accept that no matter how much we wish and hope that certain relationships could be different, the reality is that the most difficult ones may never change.